 Step 2: Setting a bid for Chic Tees

 With AdWords, you set the highest price you’re willing to pay when a potential customer clicks on your ad.
 This is called your maximum cost-per-click (CPC) bid.
-Generally, the higher your bid, the moreevant your keywords and ads are, and then your ad getting a high position in the search results becomes a real possibility.
+Generally, the higher your bid, the more relevant your keywords and ads are, and then your ad getting a high position in the search results becomes a real possibility.

 Google AdWords is based on an auction system.
 Businesses with high quality ad campaigns are rewarded with lower ad costs and better placement.
 The ad auction process starts when a user enters a search query, after which Google determines whether the query contains keywords that advertisers are currently bidding on.
 (WordStream)